ibm-apiconnect/v10-postmortem/README.md

 ```

 ## Need help?
+-  Open a ticket with IBM Support in the IBM API Connect product
--  Open an issue to submit any feedback
+-  If you do not have access to IBM Support, report an issue to submit any feedback
 -  Problem with the script?
 Run the following command:
 ```shell
 ./generate_postmortem.sh --debug 2>&1 | tee /tmp/debug.log